crownstone/bluenet/README.md

 ## Copyrights

 Obviously, the copyrights of the code written by Christopher, belong to him.

+For the meshing functionality we use [ble-bcast-mesh](https://github.com/NordicSemiconductor/nRF51-ble-bcast-mesh) written by Trond Einar Snekvik, department of Engineering Cybernetics at Norwegian University of Science and Technology (and Nordic Semiconductors).

 The copyrights (2014-2015) for the rest of the code belongs to the team of Distributed Organisms B.V. and are provided under an noncontagious open-source license: